 - Seamless Collaboration: It isn’t just for text.
 Users can securely share files and collaborate on projects in real-time without leaving the encrypted environment.

 - Censorship-Resistant: Because it runs on the Tor network, the platform is inherently resistant to network-level surveillance, ISP blocking, and traditional takedown attempts.
+Discussions about the platform's efficacy are often found on community boards like the Dread Forum official link, where users review privacy tools.

 Who is Using the Pitch Onion Link?